Nov 29, 2018

 Successful digital leadership requires paying attention to the conversations that are always going on.
 What are people saying on social media, either directly to your organization or to competitors?
 Are they expressing something that they haven’t been able to find?
 Are they expressing disappointment in the quality of what they’ve found so far?

 What are they saying specifically about your company?
-Listen to the concerns of customers, particularly any that may be dissatisfied with your company, the service they’ve received or your line of products.
-How can you turn a dissatisfied customer into a satisfied one?
+Listen to the concerns of customers, particularly any who may be dissatisfied with your company, the service they’ve received or your line of products.
+Then try to figure out how you can turn a dissatisfied customer into a satisfied one.

 People can generally see when a business is only interested in sales as opposed to genuinely wanting to offer top service and information.
 The average salesperson may be most concerned with the bottom line, meaning customers basically only represent income potential.

-Encourage customers to become more engaged with your content marketing, product offerings and social media postings.
+Encourage customers to become more engaged with your content marketing, product offerings and social media output.
 Participate in conversations and allow your audience to see you as a person rather than a company.

 Personalized contact can be a natural way to build brand loyalty and encourage customers to keep coming back.
-When you show you care, they do too.
-True leaders offer genuine interest in having personal relationships with the audience.
+When you show that you care, they usually respond.
+True leaders have genuine interest in personal relationships with the audience.

 Prospects can get easily distracted and lost online.
-In a world where marketers are constantly competing for a prospect’s attention, consumers are struggling with information overload pretty much constantly.
+In a world where marketers are constantly competing for a prospect’s attention, consumers are struggling with information overload.

 Too much information is very confusing and often contradictory.
 A successful digital sales leader guides a prospect to paying attention to what’s important while navigating a confusing and sometimes overwhelming digital world.

-Prospects may need guidance ignoring misinformation and finding quality content that offers true value.
-Valuable content doesn’t have to always come from your own organization.
+Prospects may need guidance to ignore misinformation and find quality content that offers real value.
+Valuable content doesn’t always have to come from your own organization.
 The point is that successful sales leaders are committed to helping prospects find the information they need, which is part of relationship-building.